WALEX2000/IART---PROJ-1/readme.txt

 OR

-Alternatively, Windows and Mac builds were included for ease of access
+Alternatively, a Windows build was included for ease of access

 === Usage ===
 If you have built the Unity project, a folder will be generated with the file "Folding Blocks.exe" that may be run to play.